 The calling card for Adam's needle may well be, first and foremost, that it is a tough plant.
 It is a drought-tolerant ground cover that is also salt-tolerant.
 Pests and insects give it very little trouble, and it is both deer-proof and rabbit-proof.
 Adam's needle attracts butterflies but also draws earwigs; however, these pests are unlikely to do any serious damage to the plants.

 Uses in Landscaping

-Meanwhile, its well-known toughness makes Adam's needle a good fit in dry regions or problem areas of the landscape that seem too dry for most plants.
+Its well-known toughness makes Adam's needle a good fit in dry regions or problem areas of the landscape that seem too dry for most plants.
 Consider it as an option for xeriscaping, a form of sustainable landscaping.
-Yucca is also a great choice when growing a rock garden.
-Or grow it on a slope that has always been a problem for you, to provide soil erosion control.
+Yucca is also a great choice when growing a rock garden, and it works well on a slope, to provide soil erosion control.